gllms/Jottey/README.md

 * All basic operations (Undo, Cut, Copy, Paste, Delete, Select All)
 * Font settings (Font, size, color)
 * Statusbar with
-  * line and Column numbers
+  * line and column numbers
   * if something selected, the length of the selection

 ## TODO